 The proposals are not in a sensitive location as defined by Regulation 2 and by virtue of their size and scale, they do not exceed the threshold for EIA development set out in Schedule 2.

 Therefore, the proposals that are the subject of this application are not EIA development.

 HISTORY

-08/00275/FUL Granted Alteration to window to form new entrance doorway.
-Conditionally
+08/00275/FUL Granted Conditionally Alteration to window to form new entrance doorway.
+23/00066/DETDEM Prior Approval Demolition of bungalows